awsdocs/enginframe-administrator-guide/doc_source/chapter-authentication.md

 1. Set the ownership of the `ef.user.mapping` file to `root:root` and its permissions to `755` \(`rwxr-xr-x`\)\.

-The `ef.user.mapping` script must output the mapped to username for the user that's being authenticated\.
+The `ef.user.mapping` script must output the mapped username for the user that's being authenticated\.

 In the following example, `ef.user.mapping` maps all the portal users to the unique `jsmith` user\.